zeebinz/kohana-generator/guide/generator/types.md

 Every public method that you define in the new type will become part of the generator's fluent interface, so it's usually important always to return the generator instance from them so that they can be chained.
 A number of methods act as both getters and setters to keep the syntax simple.
 For example:

 	/**
-	 * Setter and getter for the module folder in which generator items will
+	 * Setter and getter for the module in which generator items will be created.
+	 * This must be either the name of a loaded module as defined in the bootstrap,
-	 * be created.
-This must be a valid folder under the current MODPATH.
+	 * or a valid folder under the current MODPATH.
 	 *
-	 * @param   string  $module  The module folder name
+	 * @param   string  $module  The module name
 	 * @return  string|Generator_Type  The current module name or this instance */ public function module($module = NULL)